Sleep Parasomnias Treatment Questions and Answers

 In most cases, parasomnia is not serious.
 However, there are certain circumstances that would make parasomnia very dangerous, including when moving during sleep puts a person in a hazardous situation, such as walking in traffic or even getting behind the wheel.
 While these cases of parasomnia are considerably rare, they can certainly be life-threatening and have been reported in the past.

-If you are experiencing symptoms of parasomnia, come to Koala® Center for Sleep & TMJ Disorders for a professional diagnosis.
+If you are experiencing symptoms of parasomnia, come to Koala® Center For Sleep & TMJ Disorders for a professional diagnosis.
 We can help you find out what is causing your parasomnia and treat its root cause for long-term and effective relief.
-To provide care for as many people as possible, Koala® Center for Sleep & TMJ Disorders has convenient locations near you in Bloomington, IL; Peoria – Dunlop, IL; Lafayette, IN; Mishawaka, IN; Kansas City, MO; Columbia, MO; Wausau, WI; and El Paso, TX.
-To find out which Koala® Center for Sleep & TMJ Disorders is closest to you, visit our Locations page!
+To provide care for as many people as possible, Koala® Center For Sleep & TMJ Disorders has convenient locations near you in Bloomington IL, Peoria – Dunlap IL, Mishawaka IN, Kansas City MO, MO; Wausau WI; and El Paso TX.
+To find out which Koala® Center For Sleep & TMJ Disorders is closest to you, visit our Locations page!
 We look forward to serving you!